-Reconstruction of US 68/KY 80 Aurora, Kentucky to Cadiz, Kentucky west arterial in the region of southwestern Kentucky, and serves local, recreational, and through traffic.
+The KYTC proposes to continue and complete the widening and improvements to the existing two-lane US 68/KY 80, from KY 94 at Aurora in Marshall County for approximately 17 miles to the western terminus of the Cadiz Bypass in Trigg County.
+US Highway 68 (US 68), also designated as Kentucky State Route 80 (KY 80), is the only east-west arterial in the region of southwestern Kentucky, and serves local, recreational, and through traffic.
 The project will pass easterly through Kenlake State Resort Park, cross Kentucky Lake (Tennessee River), traverse the Land Between the Lakes (LBL) National Recreation Area, over Lake Barkley (Cumberland River), and extend to the Cadiz Bypass.
 Portions of the roadway are proposed to be built on a new location while other portions will follow the existing roadway.